candleshine/DumbPin/docs/ONBOARDING.md

 ## Project Overview

-PinPoint is an interactive visual collaboration tool that allows users to transform images and maps into interactive canvases.
+DumbPin is an interactive visual collaboration tool that allows users to transform images and maps into interactive canvases.
 Our application enables users to:

 - 🖼️ Place pins on images with custom labels and descriptions
 - 🌍 Create custom maps with personalized markers